Animal models of depression: Early life stress models

-Early adverse experiences such as traumatic life events in childhood result in an increased sensitivity to the effects of stress later in life and influence the individual vulnerability to depression.
+Early adverse experiences such as traumatic life events in childhood result in an increased sensitivity to the effects of stress later in life and influence the vulnerability to depression.
 Suitable animal models could provide a basis for understanding potential mechanisms of environmental and developmental factors of individual differences in stress reactivity and vulnerability to disorders.
 Models of early life stress involve prenatal stress, early postnatal handling and maternal separation.
 All these treatments have been demonstrated to produce significant effects that last until adulthood.